MatissJurevics/Spotify-Highlights/README.md

 - [ ] Set up spotify api integration
 - [ ] Set up notin api integration
 - [ ] Create browser extention
-- [ ] Set up homepage
+- [ ] Create a homepage

 ## What is this?
 This application will use the spotify API to allow you to save timestamps of the podcasts your listening to to notion.
+This idea was formed from my personal need for an easy way to record certain parts of podcasts that I thought were interesting/informative.